gweissman/gweissman.github.io/_posts/2017-06-15-rcpp-is-smoking-fast-for-agent-based-models-in-data-frames.markdown

 '

 # write the helper function also in C++
+# Note small change here from original to include Rcpp:NumericVector::create
+# for use with min and max
 vaccinate_cxx_src <- '
 double vaccinate_cxx (double age, int female, int ily){
         // this is based on some pretend regression equation